 So if we want to stay in a place of love instead of a place of fear, we have to learn to love ourselves first.
 We cannot pour from an empty cup, we must be filled up.
 And one way to fill your cup is to prioritize yourself, pamper yourself!

 Bali!
 You can read all about it here.
-This is the second annual Bali Retreat my business partner Deb and I have run.
+This is the Third annual Bali Retreat my business partner Deb and I have run.
 It is a phenomenal way to refresh and rejuvenate yourself.
 And a wonderful way to show yourself the self-love your deserve!

 I’ll close with a short sweet video of Oprah Winfrey as she talks about self-love and taking care of yourself.